svaarala/duktape/doc/feature-options.rst

 Unless you have very little RAM, these options are probably not relevant to you.
 They involve some compromises in e.g. performance or compliance to reduce memory usage.

-**The low memory feature options are experimental in Duktape 1.1, i.e. they may change in an incompatible manner in Duktape 1.2.**

 DUK_OPT_REFCOUNT16
 ------------------